Updated 12/18/17: This post does NOT contain affiliate links. If you buy any of the products I link to below, I will NOT receive a commission.

 6. Plastic baggies

-I find kids get really excited when you talk to them about packing a garbage-free lunch.
+I find that young kids get really excited when you talk to them about packing a garbage-free lunch.
 Metal lunch containers do cost more than plastic baggies—initially.
 But eventually they pay for themselves.
 I have a bunch of Lunchbots.
 They last for years.
 You can also pack a sandwich in a beeswax wrap or a cloth sandwich bag.

 7. Plastic plates, cutlery, cups, straws…disposable everything

 Even if compostable plates, cutlery, cups and straws truly were compostable, they still waste resources.
 Interpreting the claims of corporations selling us supposedly greener products can be confusing.
 Opt for reusables and you won’t need a PhD in semantics to tease out the meaning of marketing lingo.
 And besides, wouldn’t you enjoy sipping your non-Keurig-brewed coffee from a real cup rather than a plastic-lined paper one?

 8. Dishwasher packets